SupradeepVaranasi67/BridgeTalk/README.md

 3.  **Speech Mode**: Tap the microphone to speak.
 4.  **OCR Mode**: Select an image or take a photo to extract and translate text.
 Use the volume icon to hear the result.
 5.  **History/Favorites**: Access your past translations from the top-right menu.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License.